jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 ## **Cannot work on Android projects, except...**

-I cannot work on Android projects for my next job because I promised my current employer that I will not be working on an Android project in my next job... except when I will be hired in _helping_ decouple your business logic layer from the other parts of you software system, because in that case, I will not be _directly_ involved in working on the Android framework specific parts of project.
+I cannot work on Android projects for my next job because I promised my current employer that I will not be working on an Android project in my next job... except when I will be hired in _helping_ decouple your business logic layer from the other parts of you software system, because in that case, I will not be _directly_ involved in working on the _Android-framework-specific_ parts of project.